Getting Started with the OpenTelemetry Collector

 OpenTelemetry Collector is a high-performance, scalable, and reliable data collection pipeline for observability data.
 It receives telemetry data from various sources, performs processing and translation to a common format, and then exports the data to various backends for storage and analysis.

-Otel Collector supports multiple data formats, protocols, and platforms, making it a flexible and scalable solution for observability needs.
+The OpenTelemetry Collector supports multiple data formats, protocols, and platforms, making it a flexible and scalable solution for observability needs.

-How OpenTelemetry Collector works?
+How Does OpenTelemetry Collector Work?

 OpenTelemetry Collector serves as a vendor-agnostic proxy between your applications and distributed tracing tools such as Uptrace or Jaeger.

-1. Receiving data from various sources
+- Receiving - Collecting data from various sources

-2. Processing and normalizing the data
+- Processing - Normalizing and transforming the data

-When to use OpenTelemetry Collector?
+When to Use OpenTelemetry Collector

 While sending telemetry data directly to a backend is often sufficient, deploying OpenTelemetry Collector alongside your services offers several advantages: